Using Google Analytics 4 (GA4) to Measure and Improve Your Content Marketing

 How are Pageviews combined into Sessions?

 So how does this compare to a User and Pageviews?
-When a person returns a couple of days later and visits five more pages, five more pageviews are recorded in your reporting, there is still only one User, and there are now two Sessions for that User.
+When a person returns a couple of days later, and visits five more pages, five more pageviews are recorded in your reporting, and there is still only one User, but there are now two Sessions for that User.

 What is Bounce Rate?

-The Bounce Rate is another very interesting report that is important to know about.
-A Bounce Rate is the percentage of sessions that have only one single Pageview.
-The Bounce Rate can give you a quick overview of how your content is performing and which content or which pages deserve extra attention.
-After all, you want your visitors to get down the rabbit hole, consuming more and more content so they start to see the value of your company and turn into leads.
+The definition of Bounce Rate has slightly changed from what it used to be under Universal Analytics.
+Before GA4, Bounce Rate was the percentage of sessions with only one single Pageview.
+The context of Bounce Rate was to measure your content performance and which pages deserve extra attention.
+After all, you want your visitors to get down the rabbit hole, consuming more and more content so they start to see your company’s value and turn into leads.

-Don’t forget to put the Bounce Rate into the context of the type of page the Bounce Rate is reporting on.
+Bounce Rate also considers the type of page you are reporting on.
 For example, landing pages should have a lower Bounce Rate (because you want people to convert and move to the Thank You page) than maybe your Homepage or a Store Locator.

 What is the Acquisition Report in Google Analytics

-If you want to figure out how people are finding your website, you will be looking at the Acquisition reports.
-The Acquisition Report shows you where your visitors are coming from and gives you a report that shows the source, medium, and other acquisition dimensions.
-You can also see traffic from social networks as well as traffic from custom campaign tags.
+To determine how people find your website, you will look at the Acquisition reports.
+The Acquisition Report shows you which marketing channels your visitors are coming from and gives you a report that shows the source, medium, and other acquisition dimensions.
+You can also see traffic from social networks and marketing and sales traffic from custom campaign tags.

-When you link your Google Search Console and your Google AdWords accounts to your Google Analytics account, you can also get dedicated reports around paid traffic and organic traffic.
+When you link your Google Search Console and your Google Ads accounts to your Google Analytics 4 account, you can also get dedicated reports around paid traffic and organic traffic.

 What is a Referral in Google Analytics

-A bit in the same line as the Acquisition Reports are the Referral reports.
+The Referral reports are on the same line as the Acquisition Reports.
 When someone arrives at your website from another third-party webpage, this will be reported as a Referral.
 In other words, all the sites that are sending you traffic (by domain) are listed here.
 If you want, you can drill it down to view the “Referral Path,” which gives you an overview of all the individual pages linking to your website.

 What are UTM Tags